sammagee/petri-net-design-studio/README.md

 ## Future

 To complete this design studio, I will be completing the PetriNetVisualizer.
 Unfortunately, due to family, pet, and job purposes, I was unable to complete the vizualizer to my satisfaction.
 This vizualizer will allow the user to create a model, and then see the model in action.
 The vizualizer will be able to show the state of the system at any given time, and will be able to show the flow of information between the places and transitions.

+To do this, I would add a button to the toolbar that, when clicked, will start the simulation/visualization process, where there would be some SVG that would move from place to place via the arcs and transitions provided in the model.
+If the model is somehow invalid, there should be some feedback that the user can see, for example, an alert or error notification.